Gear Guide Gear Talk Latest Trending

 The Value

 Certainly, there’s a big range of mind-boggling-insane deals to “pretty good” pricing when you’re shopping in the used market.
 For some, it might make more sense to buy new for a price difference if having new gear is important.
-But often, you can save hundreds of dollars going used.
-That makes a big difference these days, especially when that money can buy lift tickets or gas to go powder chasing.
+But more often than not, you can save hundreds of dollars by going used.
+That makes a big difference, especially when that money can buy lift tickets or gas to go powder chasing.
+Tons of our staffers got into the sport via used equipment.
+It’s a great way to break into the sport without breaking the bank.

 The Sustainability

-The ski industry is acutely aware of how climate change and consumption are affecting our sport and the mountains we love.
+The ski industry is acutely aware of how climate change and consumption affect our sport and the mountains we love.
 As a result, you’ll see plenty of products built with sustainable materials.
-Things like recycled ABS plastic in sidewalls, recycled plastic and foam in ski boots, FSC-certified wood cores, locally sourced materials, and bio-resin to replace toxic epoxy all add up to mean the gear we make today are by and large the most sustainably produced gear ever.
+Things like recycled ABS plastic in sidewalls, recycled plastic and foam in ski boots, FSC-certified wood cores, locally sourced materials, and bio-resin to replace toxic epoxy all add up to mean the gear we make today are the most sustainably produced gear ever.
 Things are only moving in the right direction.

-It’s great that the ski industry is making moves where it can, but if you’re really mindful of your carbon footprint, buying used is a great way to go.
+It’s great that the ski industry is making moves where it can, but if you’re mindful of your carbon footprint, buying used is a great way to go.
+Buying used is essentially participating in recycling and shows the ski industry that we’re willing to invest in used equipment.
+That helps encourage better infrastructure, systems, and moves the industry in a more sustainable direction.

 What should I look for when buying a used ski?

 You’ll want to see what condition the ski is in.
 Check for base repairs, like streaks of ptex or base welds.
 Ptex is not a problem (we all ride with lots of ptex in our bases).
-But if the skis look like more ptex than original base, that could be a problem.
-Best be sure they’re offering a good price.
+But if the skis look like more ptex than the original base, that could be a problem.

 We discuss top sheet wear a lot with customers.
 Dings and nicks are definitely not a structural issue; they’re purely cosmetic.
 Of course, if you want a good-looking ski, all the more power to you!
 But, cosmetics won’t lessen the functional life of the skis.
 Topsheet separations, on the other hand, raise some concerns.
 It’s not a dealbreaker, but something you’ll need to get repaired.
 If it’s something that’s been there for a while, it’s possible water has gotten in the core.